 College Students!
 Here’s the 411 on how to rock your first internship or job!

 Great News!
-You’ve perfected your resume, you’ve conquered countless phone interviews, excelled at in-person interviews and finally you have landed your dream internship or job.
+You’ve perfected your resume, you’ve conquered countless phone interviews, excelled at in-person interviews and finally you have landed your dream internship or work opportunity.
 Now what?
 With summer and graduation fast approaching, many college students are stepping into their very first role as young professionals.
 Here’s five tips on making sure you leave a lasting impression on the company and how to get the most out of your first position out of the classroom.

 1. Set Goals and Follow Through